InfuseAI/primehub-site/docs/model-deployment.md

 ## Delete

-Clicking on the cell of the deployment which we want to delete.
+Clicking on the card of the deployment which we want to delete.

 On a deployment detail page, clicking `Delete` button and inputting the name of deployment for the confirmation.